Professor of the History of Religion and Education

 tel: 01905 542165

-Awarded a prestigious Research Project Grant by the Leverhulme Trust in 2013, for a project entitled Faith on the Air: religious educational broadcasting history, c.1920-, Stephen is leading detailed research on this for a period of three years (2014-16), working alongside Dr Amanda Bloore.
+Awarded a prestigious Research Project Grant by the Leverhulme Trust in 2013, for a project entitled Faith on the Air: religious educational broadcasting history, c.1920-, Stephen is leading detailed research on this for a period of three years (2014-16).

-In his on-going work, Stephen is a leading contributor to developing perspectives on the history of religious education particularly focused upon a period of notable change, during the1960s and 1970s.
+Stephen is a leading contributor to developing international perspectives on the history of religious education in the post-war period.

 Stephen’s work at the University of Worcester utilises this research in various ways: directly, in teaching across courses on issues in religion and education, but also in developing critical and historical perspectives upon education policy and practice.
 He is keen that the histories of religion and education should be studied in their own right, but is committed to demonstrating how historical perspectives may inform the present.

 Since 2008 Stephen has been engaged in a number of funded research projects as Co-principal Investigator: